 Postdoctoral Research Assistant

-I am funded by a Wellcome Trust PhD studentship in "Genomic Medicine and Statistics" .
+I have recently completed my PhD with Dr. Stephen Sansom and Prof. Georg Holländer, which was focused on the influence of splicing on central tolerance.
+For this project, we used population and single-cell RNA-sequencing datasets as well as long-read RNA-sequencing generated using Oxford Nanopore Technology (ONT).
+My PhD was funded by a Wellcome Trust PhD studentship as part of the "Genomic Medicine and Statistics" program at the University of Oxford.
 Prior to my PhD I have completed an undergraduate degree in Biochemistry and a masters degree in Cancer Biology including rotation projects at the Wellcome Trust Sanger Institute (Cambridge) and the Ludwig Institute for Cancer Research (Oxford).